enramir/App-Project-ChallengeDay/README.md

 ## Frontend

-The frontend deployment instructions are in the frontend folder.
+The frontend deployment instructions are in the frontend folder